jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Connecting to TACC.rst

 Connecting to TACC
 ==================

-All these tutorials will be configured to work specifically on TACC systems so before we proceed, here is a quick tutorial on how to access and work on TACC's systems.
+The tutorials hosted on this website are designed for running ML tasks on TACC HPC systems specifically.
+A detailed outline for accessing our systems is present below.

 Prerequisites
 -------------